Sesamoiditis and Gout are two conditions that can cause pain in the big toe.

 Are orthotics helpful in treating sesamoiditis?

-Orthotics or shoe inserts can be helpful in reducing pressure on the sesamoid bones and relieving pain.
-A doctor may recommend custom orthotics or over-the-counter inserts to help support the foot and reduce stress on the sesamoid bones.
+Orthotics or shoe inserts can be helpful in reducing pressure on the Sesamoid bones and relieving pain.
+A doctor may recommend custom orthotics or over-the-counter inserts to help support the foot and reduce stress on the Sesamoid bones.

-Can sesamoiditis be mistaken for other foot conditions?
+Can Sesamoiditis be mistaken for other foot conditions?

 Sesamoiditis can be mistaken for other foot conditions, such as Gout or Osteoarthritis of the big Toe.
-At MyMSK Clinic the doctor will usually perform a physical examination and may perform an Ultrasound Scan to confirm a diagnosis.
+At MyMSK Clinic the doctor will usually perform a physical examination and often perform an Ultrasound Scan to confirm a diagnosis.

-Is sesamoiditis related to plantar fasciitis?
+Is Sesamoiditis related to plantar fasciitis?

 Sesamoiditis is not directly related to plantar fasciitis.